LZeroAnalytics/layerzero-oapp/README.md

 - Make sure to update the DVN address in both the send configuration and receive configuration.
 - Confirmations: Optionally, change the number of confirmations for cross-chain messages (minimum 1).

+### update .env
+Change the private key in the .env file with the private key of your pre-funded wallet

 ## 3) Deploying Contracts

 Deploy your contracts using: